 Usually, I have a massive panic about choking on fish bones.
 But after I chew it once, twice the fish slides down my throat quite smoothly.
 There is a bit of crunch, slight fishiness, covered by salt and rounded off by the lemon.
 I am sold and give the old man his euro.

 I find a spot in a small, quiet piazza away from the market, and settle down for lunch.
-From the residencia, I have brought two hard-boiled eggs, two oranges and two untoasted slices of toast with butter and salami.
+From the residencia, my accommodation up in Taormina, I have brought two hard-boiled eggs, two oranges and two untoasted slices of toast with butter and salami.
 I spread my picnic out on a bench, together with the small package of fish.
 Even in the shade of the trees, the sun is scorching hot.

 I am enjoying myself — taking bites of the bread, peeling my eggs and oranges, and in between downing a fish like I was a seal.
 The fish is salty, so I wash it down with sips from my water bottle.
 I watch the restaurant at the corner.
 It is off the tourist track.
 The waiter standing outside is having a hard time convincing people to come inside for lunch.
 There are not many people to convince.